-- 120. Beginning at least as early as July 2020, Genesis Global Capital began offering an investment and selling securities called "Yield Generation" (hereinafter "Genesis Yield"), which allowed "[h]olders of digital currencies [to] earn yield on their assets by lending directly to Genesis, a regulated and trusted counterparty." - 121.
-The following is a screenshot showing Genesis Global Capital's website on July 21, 2020:
+- 110. Beginning at least as early as July 2020, Genesis Global Capital began offering an investment and selling securities called "Yield Generation" (hereinafter "Genesis Yield"), which allowed "[h]olders of digital currencies [to] earn yield on their assets by lending directly to Genesis, a regulated and trusted counterparty." - 111.
+The following is a screenshot showing Genesis Global Capital's website on July 21, 2020, which include the Genesis and DCG logos:9